 Peoples Juice Press

-If you want to extract the maximum amount of juice humanly possible, you can use the Champion to grind your produce into a pulp, and then press the juice out with the Peoples Juice Press ($399).
-This two step process takes longer, but will give you about 50% more juice than a Champion or a Green Star/Green Life juicer, and even outperforms the $2,400 Norwalk juicer, extracting 2 oz more juice per pound of carrots, and producing juice with the highest enzyme activity, while saving you $1,700 bucks, which I recommend putting toward a Berkey Water Filter, a Vitamix Blender, and lots of organic fruits and veggies.
+If you want to extract the maximum amount of juice humanly possible, you can use a Champion Juicer to grind your produce into a pulp, and then press the juice out with the Peoples Juice Press ($399).
+This two step process takes longer, but will give you about 50% more juice than a Champion or a Green Star/Green Life juicer, and even outperforms the $2,400 Norwalk juicer, extracting 2 oz more juice per pound of carrots, and producing juice with the highest enzyme activity, while saving you $1,700 bucks.
+I recommend putting that extra cash toward a Berkey Water Filter, a Vitamix Blender, and lots of organic fruits and veggies.

 Let’s compare two of the most popular lower priced juicers…